 Phase of Resolution

-Once involution of the vesicles start, the underlying erythematous base also starts resolving.
+Once involution of the vesicles starts, the underlying erythematous base also starts resolving.

-In majority of the cases, the skin lesions heal completely, leaving no visible scar.
-In few cases, however, skin may show scarring if deep layers of epidermis and dermis had been involved by excoriation or if there is secondary bacterial infection.
+In the majority of the cases, the skin lesions heal completely, leaving no visible scar.
+In a few cases, however, the skin may show scarring if deep layers of epidermis and dermis had been involved by excoriation or if there is a secondary bacterial infection.